WooCommerce Catalog: Build a Product Table With or Without Online Purchasing

 - WooCommerce (free – download from the WordPress plugin repository)

-- WooCommerce Product Table (purchase here)
+- WooCommerce Product Table (purchase premium version here)

 You can then follow these instructions to create the ultimate product catalog.